After you’ve purchased and paid for an auto insurance policy, what can you do if you file an auto insurance claim and that claim is unfairly denied?

 In this state, most insurance bad faith cases are settled out of court.
 The attorneys for both sides are usually able to negotiate a settlement that is acceptable to both sides.

 If your bad faith lawsuit goes to trial, and if you prevail at trial, a Georgia court will compel the insurance company not only to compensate you fairly but also to pay for your attorney fees.

 Automobile insurance companies are obligated to do business in good faith with every claimant, whether you are a policyholder or you are an injured third party seeking compensation.

 Especially if you are healing from a severe or catastrophic injury, you cannot allow unethical insurance practices to victimize you again.

 When insurance companies delay taking action on a claim or deny a claim entirely, it can mean genuine financial hardship for too many victims of negligence.

 And you can’t allow medical bills to pile up while you’re injured, missing work, and waiting for a response from an insurance company that isn’t cooperating with you.

 WHEN SHOULD YOU CONTACT AN ATTORNEY?

-If you are injured by negligence in the state of Georgia – by a negligent driver or in any other accident scenario – have your case handled by an experienced Atlanta personal injury attorney from the very beginning.
+If you are injured by negligence in the state of Georgia – by a negligent driver or in any other accident scenario – have your case handled by an experienced Cumming personal injury attorney from the very beginning.

 Profits are imperative in business.
 Profit is the reason why insurance companies exist.
 However, profits should be earned ethically.
 No company should be allowed to put profits ahead of the law – or ahead of your health and well-being.